alaukiknpant/violatTests/README.md

 # violatTests

-- Attempts to test simple used defined Abstract Data Types using Violat
+- Attempts to test simple User defined Abstract Data Types using Violat

 Commands Used